wdelfuego/nova-calendar/docs/installation.md

     If you change the URI in an existing installation that doesn't use Nova's default main menu, make sure to update the menu you generate in the `boot()` method of your `NovaServiceProvider` to be as shown under step 4 above, so it will automatically respect the configured option from now on.

+- `title` - The title of the calendar page (the one that appears on the browser tab)

+    Default value is `"Nova Calendar"`, but you can customize it to you liking.
 ---

 [⬅️ Back to Documentation overview](/nova-calendar)